what is hikite?

 get the online course "mastering meotode"

 Get The Framework as designed by Kazumasa Yokoyama to kickstart your Meotode — and take it to the next level.
 Trapping and Compression skills included.

 2/3 Position At The Side Of The Chest

-The end position of the action at the side of the chest is also called Hikite.
-Although there are numerous of possible positions if you are going to check inch by inch, you could categorise the end positions of Hikite in three heights.
+The end position at the side of the chest is Hikite too.
+Although there are many possible positions if you check inch by inch, you could categorise the end positions of Hikite in 3 heights.

 - Low Hikite